babarai45/ShopHub/README.md

 ## 📌 Project Overview

-**ShopHub** is a modern, feature-rich ecommerce platform built with Django and Tailwind CSS.
+**Order2Wear** is a modern, feature-rich ecommerce platform built with Django and Tailwind CSS.
 It provides a complete shopping experience for customers while offering comprehensive management tools for administrators.

 ### 🎯 Purpose
 A full-featured online store where customers can browse products, manage carts, place orders, and admins can manage inventory, shipping, taxes, and promotional campaigns.